 Remember that interviews are a two-way process, so use this opportunity wisely by finding out what you want to know about the course - aside from what you can find on the university website or in the prospectus.

-For instance, you could ask the course tutor about the programme's range of teaching methods, expectations for each year of the degree, and the main characteristics looked for in a student, as well as any tips on how to succeed on this particular course.
+For instance, you could ask the course tutor about the programme's range of teaching methods, expectations for each year of the degree, and the main characteristics looked for in a student, as well as any advice on how to succeed when taking this particular course.

 By showing passion for your subject and outside interests, while having a genuine interest in and knowledge of the course and university, you'll come across as a well-rounded individual with the potential to thrive in this environment.